 Any links to Amazon are affiliate links.

-I have been contemplating how I get things done since I get asked about it so much, and a thought occurred to me.
 My husband often comments in amazement how I can get things done so quickly.
 I am a speedy mover when it comes to cleaning things.
-That obviously helps to be able to get things done faster.
+That obviously helps to be able to get things done faster in life.

-Put your cleaner in the toilet.
+Put your toilet cleaner in the toilet.
 This way it can “soak” while you do other things.

 Clean the outside of the toilet.
 This is everything but the inside of the bowl.

-Pick things up off of the floor.
-Get everything off the floor (rugs, garbage can, etc.)
+Time to clean the floor.
+Start by picking things up off of the floor.
+Get everything off the floor (rugs, garbage can, etc.).

 Empty the garbage can.
-I do this at the end so anything I might have thrown away in the process of cleaning the bathroom gets emptied.
+I do this toward the end so anything I might have thrown away in the process of cleaning the bathroom gets emptied.

 Change the towels.
-I do this at the end, also.
+I do this at the very end.
 I do it then so that as I dry my hands off, I am drying them off on dirty towels rather than clean ones.
+My clean towels start the next week off clean.
 You can also possibly use old towels to help clean the bathroom depending on what kind of cleaner you use.

-I also currently clean each tub about every other week.
+I clean each tub about every other week.
 However, we have three tubs so they don’t get that messy.
 When we had one tub, it needed to be washed weekly.

 A tip for cleaning the shower easily is to do so while you shower.
 I get in and scrub the walls, then wash my body.
 Then I scrub the floor once I am out.

 I often clean with multi-tasking steps going on.
-For example, the cleaning the shower while I shower.
+For example, me cleaning the shower while I shower.

 Another example is my kids’ bathroom.
 Sometimes I clean it while a child is in the tub.
 I just have my cleaners in the room before we start the bath, then clean while they play.